Managing Index Size

 All Binary files are also filtered.

 For workspaces that have upgraded to Bito's 10X Developer Plan, we have set the indexable size limit to 120MB per repo.
-However, once we launch the "AI that Understands Your Code" feature for our Forever Free users, they will be restricted to repositories with an indexable size limit of 10MB.
+However, once we launch the "AI that Understands Your Code" feature for our Free Plan users, they will be restricted to repositories with an indexable size limit of 10MB.

-You can reduce your repo's indexable size by excluding certain files and folders from indexing using .bitoignore file and remain within the limit.
+You can reduce your repo's indexable size by excluding certain files and folders from indexing using file and remain within the limit.

 If a repo hits 120MB limit, then the below error message will be displayed in the "Manage repos" tab and the repo's index status will be changed to "Not Indexed".